ahumphreys87/backbone.marionette/docs/marionette.layoutview.md

   onChildShowMessage: function (childView, message) {
     console.log('A child view fired show:message with ' + message);
   },
-  // Methods called from the triggers hash do not have access to DOM events
-  // Any logic requiring the original DOM event should be handled in it's respective view

   onChildSubmitForm: function (childView) {
     console.log('A child view fired submit:form');
   }